rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 The division of the physical disk into partitioned volumes is recorded in the partition table, stored in the first sector of the disk (MBR: _Master Boot Record_).

-For **MBR** partition table types,, the same physical disk can be divided into a maximum of 4 partitions:
+For **MBR** partition table types, the same physical disk can be divided into a maximum of 4 partitions:

 * *Primary partition* (or main partition)
 * *Extended partition*

 !!!
 Warning

-    There can be only one extended partition per physical disk, That is, a physical disk can have in the MBR partition table up to:
+    There can be only one extended partition per physical disk, that is, a physical disk can have in the MBR partition table up to:

     1. Three primary partitions plus one extended partition
     2. 4 primary partitions